 WATCH: The Cummins and District Enterprise Committee was established in 1997 following the closure of a number of local businesses.
 This CIRCLE video showcases how this organisation is the driving force behind Cummins maintaining its momentum and staying on track.
 Read more here.

 4. Building the Skilled Leadership Group - utilising local skills

 Andrew Huffer, drew on findings from FRRR’s recent environmental scan and with Katrina Baddeley, Executive Officer, Victorian Regional Community Leadership Programs (VRCLP), discussed how groups can implement lasting positive leadership outcomes.
-There is a recap of the webinar and the presentation is available to download and you can WATCH the recording of webinar 4.
+There is a recap of the webinar and the presentation is available to download.

 WATCH The Red Earth Community Leadership program: This video tells the story of how a rural community devastated by drought and two enormous floods created a tailored leadership program.
 They share the building blocks they used to create an effective local program.